mattermost/docs/source/process/training.rst

      - If new hire or manager is away, postpone to next meeting
      - New hire can opt-in to introduce themselves if they choose (default is not to require public speaking)
   - **Main topics**: Examples include: Series A marketing announce; FOSDEM event; key updates, use cases or stories from customers.
-  - **Feedback**: At end of meeting, Chair concludes meeting with a reminder to share feedback via survey.
+  - **Feedback**: At end of meeting, concludes meeting with a reminder to share feedback via survey.

 **After meeting:**